mine-x/ctf-writeups/picoGym/README.md

 # picoGym

-Writeups of [picoGym](https://play.picoctf.org/practice) practice CTF exercises!
+My writeups of [picoGym](https://play.picoctf.org/practice) practice CTF challenges.
+Will be updated on an ongoing basis.

 Categories: